 Discussion: Did you enjoy any of the activities suggested for managing your worries and fears?
 Which do you think might be best for you to help you manage your worries and fears?
-Do you already do any of these things when you feel worried?
+Do you already use/do any of these things?